Phrase-Instance Alignment for Generalized Referring Segmentation

-We evaluate \archname~ on two widely used benchmarks for GRES: gRefCOCO~\cite{liu_gres_2023} and Ref-ZOM~\cite{hu_beyond_2023}.
-Our experiments demonstrate that \archname~significantly outperforms state-of-the-art GRES methods and LLM-based approaches~\cite{lai_lisa_2024,chen_sam4mllm_2024,xia_gsva_2024}.
+We evaluate \archname~on two widely used benchmarks for GRES: gRefCOCO~\cite{liu_gres_2023} and Ref-ZOM~\cite{hu_beyond_2023}.
+Our experiments show that \archname~significantly outperforms state-of-the-art GRES methods(e.g., $+3.22\%$ cIoU and $+12.25\%$ N-acc in gRefCOCO).
 The results highlight \archname's ability to handle complex referring expressions, setting a new standard in the field.
 Our main contributions are:

-\begin{itemize} \item We propose {\archname}, the first instance-aware approach to GRES that effectively handles complex multi-object scenarios by explicitly differentiating and associating individual object instances with specific phrases in the text. \item We introduce a phrase-object alignment mechanism, enabling our model to link each segmented object with the corresponding semantic part of the input text. \item We develop an Adaptive Instance Aggregation module that dynamically integrates segmented object instances based on their relevance scores, improving overall segmentation performance. \item Our method achieves state-of-the-art performance on standard GRES benchmarks, significantly improving segmentation accuracy.
-On gRefCOCO, \archname~ achieves a gIoU of $74.34\%$ and N-acc of $79.72\%$, outperforming previous methods by $3.3\%$ and $12.25\%$, respectively. \end{itemize}
+\begin{itemize} \item We introduces explicit instance-level supervision into GRES for the first time, allowing each object query to specialize into a distinct, interpretable instance tied to the referring expression. \item We propose POA, a differentiable alignment mechanism that links each instance to its most relevant phrase within the expression.
+Unlike prior GRES models that rely on implicit cross-modal attention, POA provides direct supervision of phrase–instance correspondence, yielding semantically grounded and human-interpretable object queries. \item Leveraging instance relevance scores, we propose Relevance-Weighted Aggregation mechanism to dynamically merge relevant instances and improve robustness in distinguishing no-target scenarios.